meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 \end{equation*}$$

 >
 >One of the advantages of this approach is that if I don't like the output produced by my model (e.g. money becomes more important to me), I can just go back and adjust the weights for that particular variable and my predictions will change accordingly.
->
+>So, by manipulating the weights of our models, we end up with different models and ultimately, different decisions.
+Imagine if, in our example, we decide to be more careful with money.
+In order to represent this, we can increase the relative importance of money in our model.
+In this case, we just got a bonus at work, so money is not a problem at the moment.
 >$$\begin{equation*}
     \ \vec{w} \cdotp \vec{x} = \left[\begin{array}{c} 9 \\ 5 \\ 7 \end{array} \right]
     \cdotp \left[\begin{array}{c} 1 \\ 0 \\ 1 \end{array} \right] = 16 \\